gwmahub/ECommerceTestPlatform/README.md

 Notice :
 ---------
-The project strucure is not exactly the same than the original project created with Symfony 2.
-Everybody has his habits ;-) So, be carefull if you follow the original tutorial on YouTube !
+The project strucure is not the same than the original project created by DevAndClick with Symfony 2.

+The orders are handled with the OrderManager and OrderCodeGenerator services instead of in the Controller.

+The HTML2PDF library is implemented with the HTML2PDF service.

+Some other functionalities are implemented such as Page's versionning management or enriched Dashboard.
+The Admin interface is not the same either.

 Acknowledgements
 ----------------